noislabs/whitepaper/src/performance.md

 not yet committed to a block.
 Or it is in a block but the block's events are not yet indexed.

 By processing all drand round on the Nois chain we remove communication overhead and speed up processing of each round.
+At the same time we optimize the chain for drand verification, ensuring this does not lead to performance or storage issues.

 ## Summary